THE-SIMPLE-MARK/Workstation-Hackintosh/README.md

 Updates I've made over time can be found here.

+### 2024 March 3.

+- Upgraded OpenCore to 0.9.9
+- Upgraded all other kexts and drivers to their latest versions

 ### 2023 Jul 3.

 - Switched out the default OpenCore picker theme to the [BlackOSX M1](https://github.com/blackosx/BsxM1) theme.
 Also re-added the `resources` folder with it.